7 Simple Tips For Fasting While Traveling: Tips for Traveling During Ramadan

 Fasting creates a sense of solidarity with those who are less fortunate.
 Even when I’m fasting while traveling abroad, the act of it helps me empathize with what those in need experience on a regular basis.
 It helps my kids and me understand our privileges better.

 Looking for more tips on air travel?
 Click here.

-The rules of fasting instructs that only those whose health is strong enough to handle the fast can fast.
+The rules of fasting instruct that only those whose health is strong enough to handle the fast can fast.
 That means, if you’re sick, if you’re a young child, if you’re menstruating, or even if you’re pregnant, you’re exempt from fasting.
 Essentially, if the act of fasting puts your health at risk, then don’t do it.

 When it comes to fasting while traveling, that exemption also stands.
 If you’re a Muslim who is traveling during Ramadan, you can postpone your fast until a later time when you’re done traveling.
 This ensures you stay healthy while you travel.

-This stems from the early years of Islam, when Muslims would have to travel through deserts for days at a time, with no water or food in sight.
+The no fasting while traveling rule stems from the early years of Islam, when Muslims would have to travel through deserts for days at a time, with no water or food in sight.
 Since the possibility of food wasn’t always a guarantee, fasting was literally a health risk.

 These days, travel is a lot less difficult, but it can still be challenging to find meals when you’re on the road.
 That’s why the exemption still exists, to give travelers one less thing to worry about.

-Fasting while traveling abroad doesn’t have to be a difficult thing.
-The key is to stay prepared.
-If you’re Muslim, here are a few of my tips to help you get through traveling during Ramadan.
+If you are Muslim (or traveling with a Muslim), here are a few of my tips to help you get through traveling during Ramadan.

 1. Allow yourself some flexibility